 If you or your loved are in jail – consider asking the court for a bail hearing as soon as possible.
 It is well known that the COVID-19 infection rate is higher in close quarters.
 This can be a major problem in jails.
 Here is the health experts’ opinion that ICE is violating federal guidelines regarding COVID-19 by grouping immigration detainees together.
 Recently, the failure of the US government to respond quickly to the pandemic on the US Battleship, USS Roosevelt, by keeping sailors close together, resulted in increased infection, unnecessary suffering, and even death to some sailors.

 California’s 35 state prisons scheduling the release of 3,500 inmates due to the COVID-19 epidemic.
 The California Prisons also stopped transfers of all inmates from the county jails to CDRC.
-If you were waiting to be transferred to the State Prison – you are out of luck for now.
+If your loved one was waiting to be transferred to the State Prison – he is out of luck for now.
 Sex offenders and domestic violence offenses are not eligible for early release due to the epidemic.
 Those prisoners will be released on their release dates.

 THE POLICE AGENCIES AFFECTED BY CORONAVIRUS:

 Los Angeles County Sheriff’s Department stopped arresting people on warrants of less than $50,000.00.
 If you have a warrant of less than $50,000.00 – you will be cited out.
 This is good news!
 Another good news is the court’s changes to their approach to bail and the adaptation of a statewide emergency order which will release many inmates (pending the outcome of the case) on their own recognizance.
 This rule will apply to all misdemeanor and lower-level felony offenses.

 As of April 2, 2020, the Los Angeles Police Department has 43 employees who tested positive for the coronavirus.
 Out of 43 employees, 2 remain hospitalized, with 1 returning to duty after recovering.
 Riverside County reported the passing of 2 deputies from the COVID-19 virus.
 This is very sad – as one of the deputies contracted the virus after transporting a jail inmate to a hospital.
 Also, five of the San Bernardino County deputy sheriffs tested positive for the coronavirus.